MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 Proseware, Inc. builds software used by companies across the world.
 Their user base is widely geographically distributed.

+**Business requirements:** Proseware needs to enable their customers to choose a deployment regions close to them.
+Enabling customer region choice is important for both latency and for end customers’ data sovereignty requirements.

 **Suggested approach:** [Multi-region deployment](#deployment-approach-4-multi-region-deployments).

 ## Related links